Explainability and Interpretability AI Services (XAI)

 shap.summary_plot(shap_values, X_test, feature_names=feature_names)

-Common problem: SHAP for correlated features distributes evenly — mathematically correct but visually confusing.
-Features income and income_log have similar SHAP though only one used.
-Solution: remove feature duplicates before training.
+A common mistake: SHAP values for correlated features are distributed evenly between them — mathematically correct but visually confusing.
+Features income and income_log have similar SHAP, even though only one is used.
+Solution: remove duplicate features before training.

-LIME (Local Interpretable Model-Agnostic Explanations) builds local linear approximation around example.
-Faster than SHAP for complex neural networks, unstable: two runs same example may give different explanations.
+LIME (Local Interpretable Model-Agnostic Explanations) builds a local linear approximation around the explained example.
+Faster than SHAP for complex neural networks, but unstable: two runs on the same example may yield different explanations.
+LIME's strength is text explanations.
+LimeTextExplainer shows which words influenced the classification.
+For quick debugging of a text classifier — a convenient tool.

 from lime.lime_text import LimeTextExplainer